jontywigster/hyper-v_sensie_build/README.md

 ## Cloud-Init
 Although fantastic, I prefer not to create a temporary CD-ROM for Cloud-Init.
 Instead Cloud-Init's 'seeding' is used by copying files into a Linux guest via WSL.
-Although commented out so the installation is automated, the guest can be entered into during a build, chrooted to the root of the Linux filesystem.
+Although commented out (see #wsl -u root chroot /mnt/wsl/$mntID in wslSeedCloudInit.ps1) so the installation is automated, the guest can be entered into during a build, chrooted to the root of the Linux filesystem.

 ## Roles
-At the moment there are three - Docker, Podman or None.
-Docker or Podman are installed via Ansible.
-None doesn't install either.
+At the moment there are two - Docker and Podman.
+Whichever is selected gets installed via Ansible.
+If 'none' is chosen, Ansible is not installed.

-## Hyper-V Guest Data Exchange
+## Hyper-V Guest Data Exchange vs Serial Port Output
-Although I'd like a VM to be created (after prompts) automatically, I'd like a rough idea of progress.
-The process uses Hyper-V's guest data exchange to send a few simple messages back to the PowerShell terminal that's running newVM.ps1.

-This requires the hyper-V integration to be working in the VM.
-It isn't always which I get around by using Ansible.
+Although I'd like a VM to be created (after prompts) automatically, I'd also like a rough idea of progress.
+I used to use Hyper-V's guest data exchange to send a few simple messages back to the PowerShell terminal that's running newVM.ps1.
+However, this requires the hyper-V integration to be working in the VM.
+For the latest Alma Linux, Debian Azure, and Ubuntu cloud images at the time of writing, this integration is not available until after a reboot.

-## Ansible
-The cloud-init user-data file calls ansible-pull, which basically handles rebooting for Alma Linux and Ubuntu, where the Hyper-V integration seems not to be able to exchange data with the host until after a reboot.
-It also installs whichever role was chosen.
+Instead, the serial console is monitored and some simple output is shown to provide an overview of progress.

 ## This is for me